-If we are coming from a place of awareness of what is going on for us internally, if we can take self responsibility and stay within our experience, we can communicate more calmly, kindly and clearly.
+If we’re coming from a place of awareness of what is going on for us internally, if we take self-responsibility and stay within our experience, we can communicate more calmly, kindly and clearly.
 The other person has a far greater potential to hear us vs spending their time defending.
 At the very least, even if they still get triggered, it becomes clear that something within themselves needs loving attention.

-Basically, when we are coming from a state of awareness and communicating consciously, things become much more clear.
+Basically, when we’re coming from a state of awareness and communicating consciously, things become much more clear.
 We can more easily notice:

-Resolution is much easier to arrive to because calmness, kindness and at the very least respect is held within a conversation.
+Resolution is much easier to arrive to because calmness, kindness and respect are held within the conversation.
 And that’s perhaps the key word: conversation.
-We often lose our ability to converse if we’re not communicating consciously because arguing is not truly conversing but that loop of attack and defense, most often coming from triggered states of being.
+We often lose our ability to converse if we’re not communicating consciously because arguing is not truly conversing but that loop of attack and defence, most often coming from triggered states of being.

-If you’d like to learn more about communication, please feel free to sign up for a free 20-minute consultation or jump straight into a session.
-Whether you are wanting to improve your communication within yourself, (after all, everything starts within and how we communicate with ourselves sets the tone for how we communicate with others) your relationship, within your family or within a group project, I am here to offer you tools and guide you through the process of learning how to communicate consciously.
+If you’d like to learn more about communication, please feel free to book your free 20-minute consultation or jump straight into a session.
+Whether you’re wanting to improve your communication within yourself, (after all, everything starts within and how we communicate with ourselves sets the tone for how we communicate with others) your relationship, within your family or within a group project, I’m here to offer you tools and guide you through the process of learning how to communicate consciously.

 Feel free to contact me to schedule your free 20-minute phone consultation to see if my work resonates with you and to answer any questions you might have.
 I look forward to connecting with you!